Skip to main content

 Adelphi Data Hub

-The live source of truth β€” actual harvest records, MRV events, and revenue actuals for every crop cycle since Adelphi began production.
+The live source of truth for actual harvest records, MRV events, milestones, and farm data.

 Sustainable Development Goals

-How the revenue and employment generated by this forecast map to Adelphi’s five SDG commitments β€” No Poverty, Zero Hunger, Gender Equality, Decent Work, and Life on Land.
+How this revenue model supports No Poverty, Zero Hunger, Gender Equality, Decent Work, and Life on Land.

 Adelphi Executive Summary

-The full Adelphi overview β€” project context, founders, framework phase status, and all key facts in one place.
+The full farm overview — project context, founders, Framework phase status, proof metrics, and live data links.